Add a Minor in Aging and Longevity Studies

 For more information, please contact the Aging and Longevity Studies Program Coordinator:

-Mercedes Bern-Klug, MSW, Ph.D.
+Mercedes Bern-Klug, PhD, MSW

-Aging and Longevity Studies Program Coordinator, Professor
+Coordinator for Aging and Longevity Studies Program